Crossover behavior of the thermal conductance and Kramers' transition rate theory: Results

-On the other extreme, as $\gamma$ becomes very large, one finds $k_{0}(\gamma)\propto1/\gamma$.
-In this regime, the dynamics of the particle in the Kramers problem becomes increasingly non-ballistic due to the strong friction and noise.
+On the other extreme, as $\gamma$ becomes very large, Kramers showed that $k_{0}(\gamma) \sim 1/\gamma$.
+In this regime, the dynamics of the particle in the Kramers' problem becomes increasingly non-ballistic due to the strong friction and noise.
 This results in the high probability of {\em re-crossings}, i.e., even if the particle overcomes the barrier and crosses the surface separating the wells, the very strong noise can still push it back thus preventing its thermalization in the new potential well \cite{Melnikov1991-1}.
-The probability of re-crossings grows with $\gamma$ resulting in $k_0(\gamma)\propto 1/\gamma$.
+The probability of re-crossings grows with $\gamma$ resulting in $k_0(\gamma) \sim 1/\gamma$.

-In order to illustrate the re-crossing phenomenon in the Kramers problem and emphasize its similarity to large-$\gamma$ regime (3) of the heat transport problem, we deform the barrier in the Kramers problem as shown in Fig.~\ref{fig:schematic}(c).
-Specifically, we ``stretch" the very top of the barrier into a horizontal {\em ballistic} region (i.e., no friction/noise) of a finite length.
-This modification does not affect the transition rate since if a particle enters this region with a certain velocity, it will leave this region with the same velocity.
+In order to illustrate the re-crossing phenomenon in the Kramers' problem and emphasize its similarity to the large-$\gamma$ regime (3) of the thermal transport problem, we deform the barrier in the Kramers' problem as shown in Fig.~\ref{fig:schematic}(c).
+Specifically, we ``stretch" the very top of the barrier into a horizontal {\em ballistic} region (i.e., no friction/noise) of a finite length (this is in contrast with the example of Section VII.E of Ref.~\cite{Hanggi1990-251}, where dissipation is present everywhere).
+This modification does not affect the transition rate since if a particle enters this region with a certain velocity, it will leave this region with the same velocity (remember that, within our model, there is no friction in the horizontal region).
 The only thing that changes by adding this ``stretching" is the time required for a particle to cross the barrier -- irrelevant in the steady state.

 Once a particle reaches the top of the barrier going from the left, it propagates freely along the ballistic region until it reaches the onset of the right well.
-Upon hitting this onset, the particle immediately becomes subject to noise which, if strong enough, can kick it back to the ballistic region, so the particle might end up in the the well it originally came out from.
+Upon hitting this onset, the particle immediately becomes subject to noise which, if strong enough, can kick it back to the ballistic region, so the particle might end up in the the well it originally came from.
 Thus, the particle can be thought of as being {\em reflected} off the boundary between ballistic and non-ballistic regions.
 This is the phenomenon of re-crossing -- the top of the barrier can be crossed multiple times without thermalization in either of the potential wells.